twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Tip of the Day (version 3.0 until 6.5, used in `TTIPOFTHEDAYFORM`)
 * **CurrentTip** – Line number in `FontCreator.tip`.
-* **ShowTipOnStartup** – Setting this value to off never shows it on startup.
+* **ShowTipOnStartup** – Setting this value to off will never show this form on startup.
 This corresponds to **Show this screen next time when you start FontCreator**.
 Default is on (always show on startup).

 ### Validation
 * **DiagonalRedundantOffCurvePointsDetection** – Used with **Diagonal redundant points detection: Maximum off-curve distance** in Settings: Validation.
 Default is off.